VariantSync/FeatureTraceRecording/README.md

 ## What Is There to See
 Our prototype runs several independent examples.
-Each example is separated by a red headline.
+Each example is separated by a red headline and consists of a series of edits applied to a source code fragment.
-For each example we first show which edit is performed under which feature context:
+For each edit, we first show its type and the feature context under which that edit was made:

     ==== Run ins_tree(11, 4, 0) under context = "SafeStack" giving us ====

-where an AST whose root has ID 11 is inserted below node 4 in the current AST at index 0 under feature context "SafeStack".
+where an abstract syntax tree (AST) whose root has ID 11 is inserted below node 4 in the current AST at index 0 under feature context "SafeStack".
 (The first edit will always be `identity` under context `null`.
-This is technical detail necessary to show the initial state of the example.)
+This is a technical detail necessary to show the initial state of the example.)
-Afterwards, the code after this edit is shown, similar to the figure in the paper:
+Afterwards, the code after this edit is shown, similar to Figure 2 in the paper:

     void pop() {
         if (!empty()) {